NativeScript/docs/content/ui/root-layout.md

 <!-- TODO: Add Preview -->
 <!-- TODO: Add flavors tabs -->

-`<RootLayout>` is a layout container designed to be used as the primary root layout container for your app with a built-in API to easily control dynamic view layers.
-It extends a [GridLayout]() so has all the features of a grid but enhanced with additional apis.
+`<RootLayout>` is a layout container designed to be used as the primary RootLayout container for your app with a built-in API to easily control dynamic view layers.
+It extends a [GridLayout]() so has all the features of a grid but enhanced with additional APIs.

-You can use `getRootLayout()` to get a reference to the root layout in your app from anywhere.
+You can use `getRootLayout()` to get a reference to the RootLayout in your app from anywhere.

 ## Usage